svylabs/stablebase/WHITEPAPER.md

 The complexity of the CRR mechanism and the redemption process may present challenges for users, especially those unfamiliar with DeFi/TradFi concepts.
 Ensuring a smooth and intuitive user experience will be essential for adoption.

 ## Risk Management:
 While the CRR mechanism adds flexibility, it also introduces potential risks, such as manipulation and heavy penalization for redemption.
-Thus, robust risk management protocols and monitoring mechanisms will be crucial to mitigate these risks by those that open a Safe with stablebase, thus the protocol mainly caters to the sophisticated players in the ecosystem, while higher layers of the protocol would allow for usage by regular users who want predictable interest rates.
+Thus, robust risk management protocols and monitoring mechanisms will be crucial to mitigate these risks by those that open a Safe with stablebase, thus the protocol mainly caters to the sophisticated players in the ecosystem, while higher layers of the protocol would allow for usage by regular users who want predictable rates.

 # Conclusion
 StableBase represents a significant advancement in stablecoin mechanics, offering stability, efficiency, user-driven governance and the introduction of user defined Cash Reserve Ratio.
 By providing a reliable medium of exchange for real-world transactions, and with low rates, StableBase aims to accelerate the adoption of digital currencies in the global economy.